followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/010 Data Binding/25 Custom Sources/10 Load Data.md

                                      // in the summary | totalItems array of the DataGrid configuration }

-[note] If the server has not recieved the **group** setting, the **data** field should contain data objects only.
+[note] The **data** field should contain only data objects if the server has not received the **group** setting.

-If grouping large data seems to lower the performance of the **DataGrid**, consider employing the remote group paging feature.
-Note that for this feature, the server and the client sides should be configured in a slightly different manner.
-For details, refer to the [Remote Group Paging](/Documentation/Guide/Widgets/DataGrid/Features_for_Remote_Data/Remote_Group_Paging/) topic.
+Consider employing the remote group paging feature when grouping large data lowers **DataGrid** performance.
+Note that for this feature, both the server and the client sides should be configured differently.
+Refer to the [Remote Group Paging](/Documentation/Guide/Widgets/DataGrid/Features_for_Remote_Data/Remote_Group_Paging/) topic for more information.